lc525/sensor-temp-humidity-sht40-rs/README.md

 ### Hardware Features

-- At the moment, the driver does not support activating the SHT40 built-in heater.
+- At the moment, the driver is feature-complete, supporting all the commands that can be sent to the sensor.
-However, the support for those commands exists and should require minimal changes (patches welcome!).
 - The driver should work with other sensors from the SHT4x family (like SHT41 or SHT45) but this has not been tested.